-Spanish 3 Honors is designed for students who are looking to take on the challenge of an Honors level language course with greater rigor in terms of the pace of the class and expectations for student accuracy and workload.
-This course develops fluency in all skills (listening, reading, writing, speaking) through more oral presentations, higher-level readings and more advanced writing than the regular section.
-The class is taught in Spanish and you will be expected to make every effort to interact exclusively in Spanish in the classroom.
+Spanish 3 Honors is designed for students who are looking to take on the challenge of an honors-level language course with greater rigor in terms of the pace of the class and expectations for student accuracy and workload.
+This course develops fluency in all skills (listening, reading, writing, speaking) through more oral presentations, higher-level readings, and more advanced writing than the regular section.
+The class is taught in Spanish, and you will be expected to make every effort to interact exclusively in Spanish in the classroom.
 In terms of grammar, the focus will shift towards the imperative and subjunctive moods, as well as the perfect tenses.

-The scope of Spanish and Latin-American culture is broadened through short stories, films, myths, songs, and cerpts from local and international media sources.
+The scope of Spanish and Latin American culture is broadened through short stories, films, myths, songs, and excerpts from local and international media sources.
 As a final project, you will create a website with written pieces and videos to showcase everything you have learned during the year.

-Prerequisites: Department approval is required for Honors/AP level courses.
-Approval is based on teacher recommendation, previous academic performance in language courses, and an additional placement test
+Prerequisites: Department approval is required for honors level courses.
+Approval is based on teacher recommendation, previous academic performance in language courses, and an additional placement test.

 This course provides a comprehensive review of Spanish grammar and seeks to develop and enhance language skills that are vital for active communication in real-life situations.
 By developing both cooperative learning and individual skills, you will use real-life, task-based activities to practice the four skills in the target language with authentic Spanish-language materials.
-The class includes readings and discussions on cultures and peoples whose primary language is Spanish, emphasizing similarities and points of contrast with the culture of the United States.
+The class includes culturally rich authentic materials, mostly literature and film.
+There are at least two excursions to experience Spanish and Spanish-speaking cultures within the Bay Area.
 The course is taught entirely in Spanish, and you are expected to communicate with your classmates and with the instructor in Spanish.